trpc/trpc/www/docs/client/links.md

 > The below examples assuming you use Next.js, but the same as below can be added if you use the vanilla tRPC client

-### Setting a maximum batch size
+### Setting a maximum URL length

-This limits the number of requests that can be sent together in batch ( useful to prevent the url from getting too large and run into [HTTP error 413](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413) ).
+When sending batch requests, sometimes the URL can become too large causing [HTTP error 413](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413).
+The `maxURLLength` option will limit the number of requests that can be sent together in a batch.
+This value defaults to 2,083 but you may wish to increase or decrease this dependent on your deployment environment & use case.
+You can read more about URL lengths [here](https://www.sistrix.com/ask-sistrix/technical-seo/site-structure/url-length-how-long-can-a-url-be).

 ```ts title='server.ts'
 import type { AppRouter } from 'pages/api/trpc/[trpc]';